udhayprakash/GoLangMaterial/06_Error_Handling/a-Defer/0-defer.md

     - Go’s garbage collector recycles unused memory, but do not assume it will release unused operating system resources like open files and network connections.
     - They should be closed explicitly.
+	- Deferred function calls are executed in Last In First Out order after the surrounding function returns.
+	- Deferred functions may read and assign to returning function's named return values.